lakshusan/student/_posts/2023-09-27-webprogramming-code-feedback.md

 The link switch didn't work, so I made some changes to the code to allow it to work.
 Everything else ran smoothly, and I explained the cause of the errors appearing in the 'problems' tab.
 The magic command was causing problems in VSCode, but the cells did not run otherwise (ignorable error).

+### Avanthika's Scoring

+- use placeholders like {} to insert values quickly
+- good job with using if statements
+- try to indent your formatting so it's easier to look at
+- add an extra line between lines of text to make clearer